LCD344/kirbyQueue/readme.md

 if you want to have a custom title appear when the job fails, then define a getTitle function that will return that title.

+Additionally you can have a special onFail method that will run for the job once it's moved to the failed jobs directory (after retrying x times).
+The method will receive a string with the reason for failure

 For example

 ```php